Bathroom

 8. Invest in Good Lighting

-Use a combination of task, ambient and accent lighting to make the space feel bright and welcoming.
+Use a combination of task, ambient, and accent lighting to make the space feel bright and welcoming.
 LED lights are a great option as they are both bright and energy-efficient.

-1. Avoid Dark Colours
+1. Dark Colours

 Dark colours can make a small bathroom feel cramped and claustrophobic.
 While they can add drama and elegance, they are better suited for larger spaces.
 Stick to lighter hues to keep the room feeling open.